cpjobling/eg-247-textbook/_build/introduction/index.md

   url:
   title: ''
 next_page:
-  url: /01/what-is-data-science
+  url: /introduction/worksheet
-  title: 'Data Science'
+  title: 'Worksheet 1'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---